authomatic/liveandletdie/README.rst

 	    app.run()

-In your test setup call the ``testliveserver.start(app_main, port_number)`` function which will run the Flask app with the ``--testliveserver`` flag.
+In your test setup call the ``testliveserver.start(app_main, port_number, timeout=10.0)``
+function which will run the Flask app with the ``--testliveserver`` flag and check whether the server started within specified timeout in seconds.
-The function returns the process of the running app which you can terminate in the teardown.
+If the server started successfully, the function returns the process of the running app which you can terminate in the teardown.
+If the server didn't start within the timeout it raises an exception.

 .. code-block:: python